rickdeaconx/marketplace-token-leak-hunter/README.md

 ---

-**Warning:** This tool performs static analysis only.
+**Note:** This tool performs static analysis only.
 It cannot detect:
 - Tokens retrieved at runtime
 - Encrypted or encoded secrets (without decoding logic)
 - Secrets in compiled binaries